MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - Feature launch
 - Periodically

+#### Align forecasts with workload objectives

+Aligning forecasts with workload objectives involves adjusting predictive capacity models to ensure they meet the specific goals and demands of a given workload.
+This alignment ensures resources are adequately provisioned, preventing both underutilization and potential workload overloads.
+For example, if you aim to support an API for 1 million users to upload 1 MB files in a second, but current data shows slow write speeds, you'll need to adjust your system.
+It's essential to talk with stakeholders to grasp the workload's requirements.
+Make sure your plans align with the promises (SLAs) of your service providers.
+This ensures your capacity meets the expected demand and helps pinpoint areas of the system that might need changes.

+#### Use prediction techniques

-**Use prediction techniques.** Forecasting future demand for a service or product involves using techniques like statistical analysis, trend analysis, and predictive modeling.
+Forecasting future demand for a service or product involves using techniques like statistical analysis, trend analysis, and predictive modeling.
 Here's an overview of how you can use these techniques:

 - *Statistical analysis*: Statistical methods can you help uncover patterns and relationships within historical data.
 You can use these patterns to forecast future demand.
 You can use techniques like time series analysis, regression analysis, and moving averages to identify trends, seasonality, and other patterns in the data.